Okingiboy/book-search-engine-graphql-api-mern/README.md

 ## Description

-Refactor a fully functioning Google Books API search engine built with a RESTful API as a GraphQL API built with Apollo Server.
-The original app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It was already set up to allow users to save book searches to the back end.
+Develop a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+The app was built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+It's already set up to allow users to save book searches to the back end.

-This assignment includes:
+Task to be completed:
-1. Setting up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API,
+1. Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

-2. Modify the existing authentication middleware so that it works in the context of a GraphQL API,
+2. Modify the existing authentication middleware so that it works in the context of a GraphQL API.

-3. Creating an Apollo Provider so that requests can communicate with an Apollo Server, and
+3. Create an Apollo Provider so that requests can communicate with an Apollo Server.

-4. Deploying the application to Heroku with a MongoDB database using MongoDB Atlas.
+4. Deploy the application to Heroku.

-## Table of Contents
+## Contents
 - [Core Objectives Met](#Core)
 - [Technologies Utilized](#Technologies)
 - [Screenshot](#Screen)